Short-sellers cast eye towards struggling UK retailers

 The 9 percent of shares on loan represents over two thirds of the stock that can be borrowed, as the share price has fallen to annual lows.

-Fellow cyber-seller ASOS (ASOS.L), which broker Seymour Pierce tipped to be among the losers for the latter months of 2011 , has seen the volume of its stock on loan jump by 1.4 percent to 3.2 percent over the past week as a handful of funds bet economic chills may hit its young customer base hard.
+Fellow cyber-seller ASOS, which broker Seymour Pierce tipped to be among the losers for the latter months of 2011, has seen the volume of its stock on loan jump by 1.4 percent to 3.2 percent over the past week as a handful of funds bet economic chills may hit its young customer base hard.

+LUDWIGSHAFEN, Germany, June 13 Air Berlin is in a difficult situation, German Economics Minister Brigitte Zypries said on Tuesday.

+* SAID ON MONDAY THAT COURT IN WARSAW ANNOUNCED THE BANKRUPTCY OF THE COMPANY